ElvenTools/elven-tools-website/src/docs/minter-dapp-introduction.md

 Elven Tools Dapp is a template (landing page) with preconfigured logic to be used with the Elven Tools Smart Contract.

-It is a minter dapp based on the [NextJS](https://nextjs.org/) framework, which gives many possibilities for modifications and extending.
+It is a minter dapp based on the [NextJS](https://nextjs.org/) framework and [useElven](https://www.useelven.com), which gives many possibilities for modifications and extending.

 - [Elven Tools Dapp repository](https://github.com/ElvenTools/elven-tools-dapp)
 - [Elven Tools Dapp live demo](https://dapp-demo.elven.tools/) (you can mint some NFTs on the devnet here!)